danwerner21/CUBIX09/basic/README.md

 displayed, as many other versions of BASIC do.
 You can work around this by using a PRINT statement to display the prompt before calling INPUT.

+EXIT command:

+This command returns you to the os.

+SAVE command:

+This saves the BASIC program you have in memory to disk.

+LOAD command:

+This command loads a BASIC program from disk into memory.